ceesvanegmond/minify/README.md

 'js_build_path' => The build path where the minified + concatenate build files are (relative from above aption) defaults to 'builds/'
 </pre>

-That's it, you can now start using the package
+That's it, you can now start using the package<br>
+<b>Notice that the builds dirs have to be writeable by the server</b>

 <h3>Usage</h3>
 There are two helpers available to use, the 'stylesheet' helper, and the 'javascript' helper